chrismdp/cardpirates/rules/index.md

 If you don't have a crew card to place as a defender, you can choose not to place a card.
 In this case the attacker automatically wins.

 The cards used in the attack and defence are lost as casualties.
-They are placed face up on the island which matches their suits underneath the face up card on top.
-The winner then gets to select one card at random from the loser's hand and places it in his own hand.
-If there is a draw, first the attacker selects a card from the defenders hand and then the defender selects a card from the attackers hand (not including the card the attacker just drew).
+They are placed face up on the island which matches their suits underneath the island card on top.
+The winner then gets to select two card at random from the loser's hand and places it in his own hand.
+The winner then gives the loser one card of their choosing.

+If there is a draw, first the attacker selects a two cards from the defenders hand and then the defender selects two cards from the attackers hand (not including the cards the attacker just drew).

 ## Attacking example